 Nutritional Value of Salmon

-- Omega-3 Fatty Acids: Salmon is one of the best sources of omega-3 fatty acids, which are essential for our bodies.
-These healthy fats play a crucial role in reducing inflammation, lowering blood pressure, and supporting heart health.
+- Omega-3 Fatty Acids: Salmon is one of the best sources of omega-3 fats.
+These healthy fats help bring down inflammation, lower blood pressure, and keep your heart pumping right.

-- Vitamins and Minerals: In addition to omega-3s, salmon is loaded with essential vitamins and minerals, including vitamin B12, vitamin D, selenium, and potassium, all of which contribute to various bodily functions.
+- Vitamins and Minerals: Besides omega-3s, salmon is packed with vitamin B12, vitamin D, selenium, and potassium wich all do different jobs to keep you feeling good.

 Health Benefits